top of page

 Lost buildings: Tadanac staff house and school

-In 1930, Cominco built a staff house at 211 Kootenay Ave. in Tadanac (then a company-owned district municipality that included the smelter and adjacent residential neighbourhood).
-It was a residence for the company’s young single employees until the early 1970s when it was converted into a training centre.
+Around 1929, Cominco built a three-storey brick staff house at 211 Kootenay Ave. in Tadanac (then a company-owned district municipality that included the smelter and adjacent residential neighbourhood).
+It was a residence for the company’s young single employees until 1972, when it became surplus office space.
+Later it was converted into a training centre.

 Jim Bennett, who was steward of the staff house, offered some memories of the place in the September 1943 edition of Cominco Magazine.